 Author Esther Greenacre Hall was the daughter of Allen Greenacre, a promising politician in Fort Collins and rancher in Buckeye, about 20 miles north.
 But he died young from a disease that slowly paralyzed him.
 Maybe ALS?
 Esther was a teenager at the time.
 She and her mother moved to Greeley soon after.

-As an adult, Hall wrote books for teenage girls, some around a character named Holly Daggett.
+As an adult, Hall wrote several books for teenage girls, most around a character named Holly Daggett.
 In this installment, Holly comes home from California to help her brother run the ranch.
 While here, she endures the same challenges we all still face: Flood, draught, irrigation troubles, and a perky friend from Los Angeles who thinks we’re a bunch of hicks.

 You can still find this book from used bookstores online.
 (I use Abebooks.com)